MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

     title: 'M01-Unit 4 Design and implement a Virtual Network in Azure'
     module: 'Module - Introduction to Azure Virtual Networks'
 ---
+# M01-Unit 4 Design and implement a Virtual Network in Azure

+## Exercise scenario

 Now you're ready to deploy virtual networks in the Azure portal.